Bitcoin Price (BTC)

 BTC Price Live Data

-If you would like to know where to buy Bitcoin, the top exchanges for trading in Bitcoin are currently Binance, OKEx, Huobi Global, Bybit, and ZG.com.
+If you would like to know where to buy Bitcoin, the top exchanges for trading in Bitcoin are currently Binance, OKEx, Tokocrypto, Bybit, and Huobi Global.
 You can find others listed on our crypto exchanges page.